 Younger generations cut as much of the fluff as possible, whereas older generations are wordier, more explanatory in what they need.

 There are a couple ways to narrow down the patterns of language your customers use.

 - Focus groups: having a sampling of your customers take a survey about your company or their experience with a recent order can help you in more ways than one.
 You can learn not only about their interaction with your company, but you can derive their speech patterns and adapt accordingly.

 - Experiment with searches on your business yourself using various methods.
 Have a friend or family member do searches related to your business in their words, or even with voice activation enhancements, such as Siri or Alexa.
 How many different ways can you land on your company’s website through varying word choices?

 - Stop copying your competitors for language.
 That won’t make you stand out.
 Even if they’re ranking better than you, you’re not trying to outdo them.
-You’re trying to make a connection to your What language speaks best to them?
+You’re trying to make a connection to your customers.
+What language speaks best to them?
 Some AB testing with landing pages with varying language styles can provide you with reams of data for what word usage most resonates with your target audience.

 - Use your locality.
 While brands are trying harder than ever to go global, communities are searching for more ways to keep their expenses local, especially in the food industry.
 If you’re not keeping in mind how to remain relevant to your local municipality, you’re overlooking a huge chunk of search engine users that are literally at your doorstep.